luquelab/Environmental-Group/docs/Examples.md

 ## Example from Emma's FASTA file

+If you use this sequence file, you will get the results below.

 [Download Amin's FASTA file](https://github.com/luquelab/Environmental-Group/blob/main/docs/Emma.fasta)

-If you use this sequence file, you will get the results below.
+Enterobacteria phage T7 sequences

 ## Pairwise Sequence Similarity Heatmap